Casimir effect in DFR space-time: Introduction

+Modifications to the Casimir effect due to different dimensions of space-time, due to the presence of medium between plates, due to thermal effect, etc., using real scalar field theory have been studied\cite{kam,Brevik}.
+Experimental investigations of Casimir force for separation of few micrometers between the plates have been reported \cite{onofr,brax,sedmik}.
+Apart from the experimental study for parallel conducting plates, the Casimir effect has been investigated for other geometrical configurations \cite{sed,Bimonte,Wang}.
+Using these experimental results, constraints on the Yukawa type correction to Newtonian gravity are obtained \cite{onfi}.

-In \cite{casadio,fosco,pinto,skp}, Casimir effect has been studied in different non-commutative space-time such as Moyal space-time \cite{douglas} and $\kappa$-deformed space-time \cite{luk}.
-For even dimensional Moyal space-time, using coherent state approach and smeared boundary condition, Casimir force is calculated between two parallel conducting plates \cite{casadio,fosco}.
-In \cite{pinto,skp}, Casimir effect has been investigated for $\kappa$-deformed scalar theory.
-Casimir effect is investigated through Green's function approach and a bound on non-commutative length scale is calculated using experimental results\cite{skp}.
-In $\kappa$-space-time, space coordinates commutes among themselves but commutation relation between time coordinate and space coordinates vary with space coordinates, i.e., they satisfy \be [x^i, x^j]=0,~~~[x^0, x^i]=ax^i,~~~a=\frac{1}{\kappa}. \ee where $a$ deformation parameter.
-This indicate that in both Moyal and $\kappa$ space-time Lorentz symmetry is broken.
-But this problem is avoided in DFR space-time with introduction of extra dimensions corresponding to the non-commutative parameter $\theta^{\mu\nu}$ \cite{dop}.
+In \cite{casadio,fosco,jab,pinto,skp}, Casimir effect has been studied in different non-commutative space-times such as Moyal space-time \cite{douglas} and $\kappa$-deformed space-time \cite{luk}, using scalar field theory.
+For even-dimensional Moyal space-time, using coherent state approach and smeared boundary condition, Casimir force is calculated between two parallel conducting plates \cite{casadio,fosco} using scalar field theory.
+In \cite{jab}, Casimir energy in 2+1 dimensional non-commutative space-time with non-trivial topologies was derived and analyzed.
+In \cite{gom,nam}, the Casimir effect on compact non-commutative space was studied.
+In \cite{pinto,skp}, the Casimir effect was investigated for $\kappa$-deformed scalar theory.
+Casimir effect was investigated using the Green's function approach, and a bound on the non-commutative length scale was calculated by comparing it with experimental results\cite{skp}.
+In $\kappa$-space-time, space coordinates commute among themselves, but commutation relation between time coordinate and space coordinates vary with space coordinates, i.e., they satisfy \be [x^i, x^j]=0,~~~[x^0, x^i]=ax^i,~~~a=\frac{1}{\kappa}. \ee where $a$ is the deformation parameter.
+This indicates that as in Moyal space-time, in the $\kappa$ space-time also the Lorentz symmetry is broken.
+But this problem is avoided in DFR space-time with introduction of transformation for the non-commutative parameter $\theta^{\mu\nu}$ \cite{dop}.
+Latter, components of $\theta_{\mu\nu}$ have been promoted to coordinates, enlarging the dimension of the space-time\cite{carlson}.
 In commutative space-time, Casimir force in presence of extra dimensions has been explored in recent times\cite{kam,prd79,plb668,farina,teo}.
-Thus it is of intrinsic interest to study Casimir effect in DFR space-time which has extra dimensions, $\theta^{\mu\nu}$.
+Thus it is of intrinsic interest to study the Casimir effect in DFR space-time which has extra dimensions.